This Tuscan Kale Pasta Salad with Creamy Gorgonzola Dressing is one you’ll be proud to share at your next picnic or potluck!

 Full of rich Mediterranean flavours, this Italian pasta salad is stuffed with healthy ribbons of kale, crunchy red peppers, prosciutto, walnuts and sweet dates.
 It’s smothered in a dreamy dressing made with yogurt and Gorgonzola cheese!
 Sweet and salty, crunchy and creamy, this tri-colour pasta salad has it all.

 Speaking of tri-coloured . . . did you notice the red white and green colours of the Italian flag?
-We eat with our eyes first, and this salad catches our attention!
+We eat with our eyes first, and this vegetarian pasta salad catches our attention!

 So what are we waiting for?
 Let’s make a shopping list.

 - pasta: any type.
 The best pasta for pasta salad is one with lots of curls and crevices to catch and soak up all the yummy dressing.
 I used a gluten-free pasta, so my choices of pasta types were limited.

 - bell peppers: I used red, but adding a green one would add a pop of colour, too.

 - kale: I like to use Lacinato kale for salads (also known as Tuscan, Black or Dinosaur Kale) as it is more tender than some other varieties